ishibaro/ishibaro/README.md

 ` 🔭 I just finished my PhD, entitled "Urban fluctuations in the Nile Delta before the Arabs.
 Between the Nile river and the Mediterranean sea."`

 `🌱 I’m «always» learning or trying to learn php, postgres and python.
-More recently I started learning D3.js and I will need to return to R since I will need to run soem analyses soon`
+More recently I started learning D3.js, but currently I'm looking back at R –which I used more than 10 years ago– since I need to run some analyses soon and yes, they need to be reproducible as science should always be.`

 🤔 I’m always looking for help with my code snippets.
 I'm not a programmer, I just combine, edit, or make use of code, therefore, most of my code snippets are messy and I am certain that can be improved and corrected.
 Nevertheless, until now I have solved very specific problems for my own research interests.